Dual-use quantum hardware for quantum resource generation and energy storage

-This implies that the charging protocol $\hat V(T)$ has successfully charged the quantum battery by supplying energy $\Delta E$ in time $T$.
-Therefore, in this process of preparing the final state $|\psi_f\rangle$, we have produced both quantum resources and energy storage.
-For a system of $N$ spins or particles, when $\Delta E/T$ scales as $ N^{\alpha}$ with $\alpha > 1$, the corresponding quantum battery is said to have a charging advantage~\cite{quantumbatteryreview}.
-Our mapping allows us to interpret several existing protocols for fast preparation of useful quantum states as quantum batteries with a charging advantage if we find $\Delta E/T \propto N^\alpha$.
+This implies that the charging protocol $\hat V(t)$ has successfully injected energy $\Delta E$ in time $t_f$.
+If $t_f$ scales as $\Delta E^{-\eta}$ with $\eta >0$, then the charging power, $\Delta E / t_f$, exhibits a super-linear scaling which implies a quantum charging advantage~\cite{quantumbatteryreview}.
+Therefore, in the process of preparing the final state $|\psi_f\rangle$, we have produced both quantum resources and energy storage, and, depending on the state-preparation protocol, a charging advantage too.